5 tips for the perfect freelance pitch

 3. Create images with your audience

-People remember more easily in pictures and stories than in concrete information.
-Make your pitch stick better by interweaving an image-creating story – preferably something that surprises and makes your audience prick up their ears.
-See, among other things, how Line from Graphiosity does.
+People remember images and stories more easily than concrete information.
+Make your pitch stick better by including an image-creating story - preferably something that surprises and makes your audience prick up their ears.
+See how Linea from Graphiosity does it.

 See 'How to Create Interest and Connect with Anyone' | Sam Horn | TEDx: